John Launchbury: Career and research

 In 1994, Launchbury relocated to the West Coast of the United States, becoming a full professor at the Oregon Graduate Institute in 2000.
 His research there addressed the creation and optimization of domain-specific programming languages (DSLs) ranging from fundamental research in combining disparate semantic elements, through embedding DSLs in Haskell, to applied research for modeling and reasoning about very-large scale integration (VLSI) micro-architectures.

 Launchbury founded Galois Inc. in 1999 to address challenges in information assurance through the application of functional programming and formal methods.
 He served as the company’s CEO and Chief Scientist from 2000 to 2014.
 Under Launchbury’s direction, Galois Inc. developed the Cryptol domain-specific language for specifying and verifying cryptographic implementations.
 Originally designed for use by the National Security Agency, the language was made available to the public in 2008.

 Launchbury is the holder of two patents on cryptographic structures in data storage and one on effective mechanisms for configuring programmable cryptographic components.

 In 2014, Launchbury joined DARPA, initially as a program manager, and then as director of the Information Innovation Office (I2O) in 2015.
-Launchbury led programs in homomorphic cryptography (PROCEED), cybersecurity for vehicles and other embedded systems (HACMS), and data privacy (Brandeis).
+While at DARPA, Launchbury led programs in homomorphic cryptography (PROCEED), cybersecurity for vehicles and other embedded systems (HACMS), and data privacy (Brandeis).
+He also defined and described the "Three Waves of AI": Handcrafted Knowledge, Statistical Learning, and Contextual Adaptation.

 In 2017, Launchbury rejoined Galois as Chief Scientist.